 Hunsperger, Elizabeth (CDC)

-- Novel antibodies can be applied to existing kits to increase sensitivity and ease of use
+- Novel antibodies and methods can be applied to existing kits to increase sensitivity and ease of use.